-Interface shutdown-control is used to restrict the speed rate of unicast\ multicast\ broadcast of single interface.
+Interface shutdown-control is used to restrict the speed rate of unicast\multicast\broadcast of single interface.
 If the rate is beyond the configured restricted value (that can be configured) the interface will be shut down and failure trap will be sent.
-After a while (it is defaulted to be 480 seconds, which can be configured) it may reopen.
+After a while (it is defaulted to be 480 seconds, which can be configured) it may reopen, or may be reopened by manual.
 If the interface will not reshutdown-control in 2 seconds, it turns normal and normal trap will be sent.
 If the interface reshutdown-control in 2 seconds, the failure trap will not be sent.

-3.11.2 Interface shutdown-control Configuration list
+4.11 Interface shutdown-control configuration list

-Interface shutdown-control Configuration list is as following:
+Interface shutdown-control configuration list is as following :

+- Configuration mode and time

 - Configuration shutdown-control

 - Configure shutdown-control open-time

 - Display shutdown-control